315+ Telescopes Ranked

 Optical tube of Celestron Powerseeker 50AZ

-The Celestron PowerSeeker 50AZ is, as the name implies, a 50mm refractor, with a focal length of 600mm and thus a focal ratio of f/12.
-While absolutely tiny, the achromatic doublet objective lens is actually of high quality (glass, not plastic) and the f/12 focal ratio means there is basically no chromatic aberration, or false color, which you’d typically get on many larger refractors.
-Of course, the base quality of the optics is almost entirely irrelevant because pretty much every other aspect of the scope is junk.
+The Celestron PowerSeeker 50AZ is, as the name implies, a 50mm refractor with a focal length of 600mm and thus a focal ratio of f/12.
+The long f/12 focal ratio means that there is basically no chromatic aberration or false color, which we typically get on many larger refractors with low focal ratios.

-While the tube is metal, I’ve noticed the dew shield and focuser on the 50AZ are entirely plastic.
-This material choice in itself is not a huge problem – plenty of good scopes use plastic – but the low-quality workmanship combined with it is.
-The dew shield is shiny and thus can cause glare and reflection issues, while the rack-and-pinion focuser is so poorly made that its teeth are easily broken.
-Additionally, the focuser is 0.965” format which is no longer a size used by reputable telescope manufacturers, and obtaining quality 0.965” accessories is rather difficult.
+The dew shield is shiny and thus causes glare and reflection issues, while the rack-and-pinion focuser is so poorly made that its teeth are easily broken.
+Additionally, the focuser is 0.965” format, which is no longer a size used by reputable telescope manufacturers.
+I’ve also learned that obtaining quality 0.965” accessories is rather difficult.

 The Inexpensive Accessories